 At MediTrain, we tailor our services to fit your specific workplace needs.
 We offer comprehensive courses that align with NZQA and WorkSafe standards, covering everything from basic first aid to specialised emergency responses.

-Beyond training, we can help you set up a custom first aid plan, assess your first aid needs, and make sure you’re ticking all the compliance boxes.
+Beyond training, we can help you set up a custom first aid plan, assess your first aid needs, and make sure you are ticking all the compliance boxes.
 We also provide ongoing support for managing your first aid kits, including supplying all the essentials you need to be prepared for any emergency.

 Partnering with MediTrain means having a dedicated ally in keeping your workplace safe and sound.

-Contact our team today to arrange first aid training for your team – it might just save a life.
+Contact our team today to arrange first aid training for your team, it might just save a life.